 Theme Objectives Targets and KPIs Key Initiatives COMMUNITY BENEFIT Make a positive contribution to community health and well-being Ensure community and local stakeholder engagement and involvement in the development of the Project Contribute to the delivery of legacy projects to benefit local communities Create opportunities for local business involvement during the delivery and operations phases Minimise negative impacts on the community and local businesses during construction and operation.
 Identify and implement at least five social sustainability initiatives which provide demonstrable and tangible benefits to: (i) local community groups during the construction period; and (ii) the broader local community beyond the construction period.
 Refer to Community Communications Plan (SMCSWLWC-SYC-1NL-PM-PLN-000027) for further detail.
 Implement initiatives to encourage workforce to use public and active transport modes to reduce local traffic impacts and parking issues.
 Develop partnerships with, or supporting, two not-for-profit organisations who provide beneficial services to the homeless community Develop and implement a program to encourage the workforce to volunteer time with local organisations which work for the benefit of local communities Investigating and implementing a supply chain financing solution which will enable increased participation of SMEs, including local and Aboriginal businesses, in the supply chain Working to incorporate indigenous design and knowledge concepts into the LW Works, in consultation with the Principal.
 Stakeholder consultation and design solutions must be pre-approved by the Principal Consult with businesses neighbouring construction sites in the preparation of a Business Management Plan to minimise disruption to their operations from LW Works Participate in STEM/FEED education program by providing skilled personnel contributing to education resources.
+Refer to Community Communications Plan (SMCSWLWC-SYC-1NL-PM-PLN-000027), Business Management Plan and Social Sustainability Strategy for further detail.

 Theme Objectives Targets and KPIs Key Initiatives SUPPLY CHAIN Influence subcontractors and materials suppliers to adopt sustainability objectives in their works and procurement.
 KPI: High Impact Materials procured from developing countries KPI: Portion of procurement spend from Australia / overseas.
 Prepare sustainable procurement policy and embed sustainability considerations into the procurement process Engage with suppliers on sustainability requirements and objectives Consider non-financial impacts and benefits during tender evaluation Hold supplier forums where the sustainability objectives and targets are discussed Source sustainable steel rails from responsible suppliers Preference local suppliers to reduce transport impacts.
 ECONOMIC Strive to achieve both 'best for Project' and 'best for Sydney Metro' economic performance through considering whole of life costs and costs to interface contractors Consider non-financial impacts and benefits in decision making.
-KPI: Capital cost savings from project (\$) KPI: Annual operational cost savings for Sydney Metro and the TSOM Contractor (\$/year) KPI: Program savings from improvements and innovation implemented (weeks) KPI: Australian and NSW firsts in technology and processes delivering sustainability benefits to the project KPI: Externality cost of carbon (\$/t CO2-e) Drive optimisation and value engineering in design to reduce costs Design for whole of life costs, considering durability, maintainability and adaptability Undertake whole of life cost analysis during options assessment and decision making.
+Identify and investigate opportunities to reduce costs.
+Drive optimisation and value engineering in design to reduce costs Design for whole of life costs, considering durability, maintainability and adaptability Undertake whole of life cost analysis during options assessment and decision making.